mkudija/mkudija.github.io/reading-notes/_md/2018-07-22-From Islam to Christ.md

 ## On Christianity
-- "In Christian culture, the grace of God mainfested through the sacrifice of Christ mitigates against the tendency of men to dominate those physically weaker than themselves, in other words, women and children."
+- "In Christian culture, the grace of God manifested through the sacrifice of Christ mitigates against the tendency of men to dominate those physically weaker than themselves, in other words, women and children."
 (28)
-- "everyone who takees his religion seriously is naturally a missionary" (81)
+- "everyone who takes his religion seriously is naturally a missionary" (81)
 - "Thankfully the Holy Spirit is more stubborn than I am" (95)
-- The Grand Inquisitor (*[[2014-12-20-The Brothers Karamazov]]*): "There is both beauty and misery hidden within freedom.
+- The Grand Inquisitor (*[[2014-12-20-The Brothers Karamazov|The Brothers Karamazov]]*): "There is both beauty and misery hidden within freedom.
 It is not that God lets us down; it is that we let Him down."
 (101)
 - "Refusing to forgive is like drinking poison and hoping that the other person will die" (130)
 - What the priest in Ankara told her to do when she was confused about whether to become Catholic (157-158):
   - Pray
   - Paint (she likes drawing/painting)
   - Come to mass
-- Interesting discussion about resurgence of Islam in the modern world: "Everything that makes the West attractive, hoever, is a mere echo of its Christian past...what does the West have to offer without Christ?
+- Interesting discussion about resurgence of Islam in the modern world: "Everything that makes the West attractive, however, is a mere echo of its Christian past...what does the West have to offer without Christ?
 Not much, actually."
 (196)
 - Her tips (200-204):
   - Learn the faith
   - Pray